-If you are just visiting, your rental car company should offer insurance, though more than just the bare-bones minimum coverage is often very costly—around $40 per day.
+If you are just visiting, your rental car company should offer insurance, though more than just the bare-bones minimum coverage is can be costly.
 If you have booked a rental car through your credit card, sometimes your credit card company provides their own insurance, too.

 If you are planning on moving to the United States, you should purchase regular car insurance using your IDP, but this is often more easily said than done.

 Often, U.S. car insurance companies will only offer plans to those with a U.S. driver’s license because insurance companies use your driving history and a variety of other measures to set prices, and these metrics are not often available for IDP drivers.

 The insurance companies that do offer plans for international tourists may have higher rates to account for the fact that they do not necessarily have a solid idea of how risky you are to insure.

 If you do find a U.S. plan that will take you, they may stipulate that you have to get a U.S. driver’s license within a short period to stay insured.

 If you are planning on staying in the U.S. long enough to require U.S. car insurance, you should speak with a car insurance agent to find a plan that is right for you.
 Because of your complicated situation, it is best not to try and go at it alone using online tools that are unlikely to give you the results you seek.